 Snack stick casings are not mandatory to cook any sausage.
 But, these casings play a vital role to make your snack sticks so delicious with a lickerish texture.

 Today, it’s all about casing for snack sticks.
-To get into details, you need to understand what casings are.
-Well, the wrapper that encases the meat and creates sausages and snack sticks is called a casing.
 Casings can be of different types and sizes.
 You might be wondering what casings are made of and what makes them so important.

-Like I said, there are different types of casings.
-Natural casings are made of intestines of some animals such as sheep, beef, and swine.
+As I said, there are different types of casings.
+Natural casings are made of the intestines of some animals such as sheep, beef, and swine.
 If you’re confused about the difference between sausages and snack sticks, let me make that clear for you.